CMBNForever/Datasci-507-Final-Project-Cheng/readme.txt

 output the final behavioral profile dataset as: behavior_profile_dataset.csv

 Acknowledgments:
-This script supports the Method 1 component of the EECS 486 final project on Impact of Social Media on Mental Health, providing the core behavioral representation used for both classification and retrieval modules.
+This script supports the Method 1 component of the Datasci 507 final project on Impact of Social Media on Mental Health, providing the core behavioral representation used for both classification and retrieval modules.
 -

 -